yuehaowang/jpp.js/README.md

 --------

 ## What's jpp.js
-Jpp.js is a library to extend some useful functions for JavaScript.
+Jpp.js is a library to extend some useful functions such as create a powerful `class` (with private & protected properties and methods) for JavaScript.
 The meaning of jpp is JavaScript plus plus.

 ## How to use jpp.js
 First, you need to get jpp.js.